anomaly/gallagher/docs/docs/index.md

 - **Terminal User Interface** (TUI) for easy interactions with the Command Centre.
 - **SQL interface** query the REST API as if it were a database or interact with via an ORM.

+!!! note

-> **Note:** While Anomaly is part of Gallagher's Technical Partner Program, this project is not officially affiliated with Gallagher.
+    While Anomaly is part of Gallagher's Technical Partner Program, this project is not officially affiliated with Gallagher.

 ## How to get started?